-Where data is transferred to a territory outside of the European Economic Area, it will be dealt with in accordance with data protection law in the UK.
+Where data is transferred internationally, it will be dealt with in accordance with data protection law in the UK.

 Subject access requests and your rights

 Subject access requests

 All individuals can make a 'subject access request' to view a report of the personal information held about them.
 This may include: